 - Exploring Nature Curriculum with Children – This works well for my family because it is centered around being outdoors (HINT: If you click on this link, make sure you click “Preview” to check out the preschool curriculum!
 Exploring Nature With Children is a complete, year-long curriculum designed to guide you, step by step, through an entire calendar year of nature study.

 - Charlotte Mason’s Philosophy – Early Years – Volume 1 Home Education

 First, we gathered seeds from the yard.
 Then, we read The Tiny Seed by Eric Carle.
 My oldest son LOVES art!
 He used watercolors to paint in the flower I drew from the story.
 We use these watercolors almost daily and LOVE them!
 They have lasted a long time, and the boys really enjoy using them.

 We created seed bombs at home and with our sweet preschool co-op group.
 I found an easy tutorial on Pinterest on how to make the seed bombs.
 We used seed packets, water, potting soil, and air-dry clay.

-It was so simple and fun to get our hands dirty.
+This activity was so simple.
+We love to get our hands dirty.
 I can’t wait for Spring to see the flowers pop up!

-Then, we discussed seed dispersal and used leftover egg cartons to house our nature treasures.
-My boys use the egg cartons frequently now to store their findings!
+Next, we discussed seed dispersal and used leftover egg cartons to house our nature treasures.
+My boys use egg cartons frequently now to store their findings!

 We also read A Seed is Sleepy by Diana Aston.
-These books are all absolutely stunning and provide beautiful imagery.
+The books in this series are all absolutely stunning because they provide beautiful imagery.
 The boys had fun using a magnifying glass for the first time to observe their treasures up close!

 Finally, we read through From Seed to Plant.
 Although this was an informative book, my boys were not attentive to this book.
 Perhaps as they get a little older, they will be more interested in it!